 - Deal expiring in a week.
 Let’s meet

 – This subject line creates a sense of urgency and importance.

-When you are thinking of what to put in the subject line to get attention, it is important to think of the popular keywords in your industry.
+When you think of what to put in the subject line to get attention, it is important to consider the popular keywords in your industry.
 People are likely to notice keywords that they have been searching for in the email subject lines.